 Employee redundancy entitlements

-All employees are entitled to a notice period if their employment is ending.
+All employees are entitled to a paid notice period if their employment is ending.
 In some cases, the notice period will be defined in your individual contract of employment.
 However, where this is not the case, the statutory minimum notice period, or minimum legal notice period the company has to give you, are as follows:

 If you have given more than 2 years, but less than 3 years, the statutory notice period requirement will remain at 2 weeks.